aaronrenner/dotfiles-old/README.md

 Aaron Renner's Dot Files
 ========================

 These are the files I use in my development environment.
-This is definitely a work in progress
+This is definitely a work in progress.

 Installation Instructions
 -------------------------

     cd dotfiles
     Rake install

 Credits
 -------